Best RV Pet Temperature Monitor: My Top Pick After Testing Waggle, Necto & MarCELL

 The MarCELL RV pet monitor will send real-time alerts for temperature, humidity and power loss directly to your phone (and 8 other devices, too, if you need.)

-I’ve been using RV pet monitors for many years, and one thing I find particularly refreshing about MarCELL is that their device cost and subscription fees have not increased.
-Pretty much all the other competitors have had significant price hikes.
+I’ve been using RV pet monitors for many years, and one thing I find particularly refreshing about MarCELL is that, unlike other monitors, they have not had huge price increases in the past few years.

 One of the reasons MarCELL can remain affordable is because they’re a US-based and manufactured company, so they aren’t impacted by tariffs.